bencejuhaasz/Pioneered-Plus/README.md

 * 3.: Have fun DJ'ing:)

 # Infos
-* Rekordbox USB's need to be mounted at /media/your username/SOMETHING-XX
+* Rekordbox USBs need to be mounted at /media/your username/SOMETHING-XX
 * If you're using a raspberry pi, I recommend DietPi OS and then installing openbox to minimize software bloat.
 Feel free to use the provided desktop file, for autostart put it into `~/.config/autostart/` .
 It requires sudo, but it changes real time priority and gets rid of the otherwise present ui lags.

 # Requirements
-* Mixxx built from 2.4 branch
+* Mixxx version 2.4
 * Touch screen (will work otherwise, but not as intended)
 * DDJ-400 (will work otherwise, but not as intended)